x-ndy/twitter_postgres_indexes/README.md

 > sys	0m0.471s
 > ```
 > Notice that these runtimes are WAY slower than for the normalized database.
+> This is due to the overhead of the `JSONB` (more complicated processing needed to extract the information from the JSON, and more information needs to be read from the disk).
 >
 > After building the indexes, the runtimes are basically the same as for the normalized database:
 > ```